CJohnDesign/FEN_Sliders/decks/FEN_PM/audio/FEN_MF.md

 Your telemedicine benefit continues to provide unlimited access to kindly human and Recuro Health with no consult fees.

-The prescription coverage maintains the comprehensive structure from Plan 3, with all the same benefits including generic and brand coverage, mail order options, and that $150 monthly limit for non-preventive drugs.
+The prescription coverage maintains the same structure from Plan 3, with all the same benefits including generic and brand coverage, mail order options, and that $150 monthly limit for non-preventive drugs.

 And of course, you'll still have access to our Healthcare Ninja advocacy service.

 ---- MedFirst 5 Plan - 1 of 2 ----

 Finally, let me introduce our premium offering - the MedFirst 5 Plan.
-This is our most comprehensive coverage option.
+This is our premium coverage option.

 For physician services, we've increased your access even further:
 - Keep your annual wellness exam with the $25 copay and $150 maximum